1. a person who is admired for their selfless, courageous actions and/or noted for their nobility of character;

 Although his quest was relatively unknown at the beginning, it took no time for momentum to build.
 Within a short amount of time, he had brought a nation to their feet, uniting them from coast to coast to coast, in his resolve.
 To the public, he represented everything that is good in this world, and people flocked to cheer him on, run beside him or just catch a glimpse of their hero in the making.

 On September 1, 1980, Terry was forced to stop running two-thirds into his campaign in northern Ontario, after cancer had returned to his lungs.
 And although his journey may have ended prematurely, he could not have known how far-reaching of an impact his actions would have.
 As of 2016, the Terry Fox Foundation had raised more than $715 million for cancer research.
 The annual Terry Fox Run is a September staple across Canada and now worldwide.

 Erected on June 26, 1982, The Terry Fox Monument outside Thunder Bay, Ontario, where his last mile was run, stands to commemorate a man who has become the measurement of Canadian courage and heroism.
 To read about or visit the memorial, click here.
 To make a donation or for more information regarding Terry Fox or the Terry Fox Foundation, click here.

 TNN ran along-side Terry Fox when he reached Barrie, Ontario.
 Have you met a hero?
 Tell us in the comments below.

-“Terry is like a meteor passing in the sky, one whose light travels beyond our view, yet still shines in the darkest night.” ~ Isadore Sharp – Enter your email address top left, bottom right or bottom centre of this post and click “Follow” and never miss an impassioned tale again!
+“Terry is like a meteor passing in the sky, one whose light travels beyond our view, yet still shines in the darkest night.” ~ Isadore Sharp – enter your email address and click “follow” bottom right and never miss an impassioned tale again!